Registration officers keep two registers - the electoral register and the open register.

 Your name and address details will be included in the open register unless you ask for them to be removed.
 Opting out does not affect your right to vote.

-A copy of the open register is freely available for inspection at the Town Hall.
+A copy of the open register is available for inspection by appointment at the Old Wesleyan Chapel.
+Please contact Electoral Services on firstname.lastname@example.org or 01720 424543 for more details.

 Further information about the two registers may be found here.

 If you feel adding your name to the electoral register would have serious safety implications for you and other members of your household, you can apply for anonymous registration.
-Please contact Electoral Services for more details.
+Please contact Electoral Services on email@example.com or 01720 424543 for more details.